Coding the VEX 123 Eye Sensor with VEXcode 123

 Common Uses of the Eye Sensor

 The Eye Sensor on the 123 Robot can be used in many ways.
 The 123 Robot can use the Eye Sensor to initiate a sequence of behaviors when it is in the correct place to do so.
-For example, the 123 Robot can drive forward until it detects that it is near an object, such as a wall or another 123 Robot, then turn around to not crash into it.
+For example, the 123 Robot can drive forward until it detects that it is near an object, such as a wall or another 123 Robot, then turn around to not crash into it as shown in this animation.

 The 123 Robot can make decisions depending on if the Eye Sensor detects a blue object.
 This is useful if you want the 123 Robot to drive up to a specifically colored object, detect the color of objects as they pass by the sensor, or perform a certain behavior once a color is detected.
-In this example, if the Eye Sensor detects a blue object, the 123 Robot will turn right.
+In the example shown in this animation, if the Eye Sensor detects a blue object, the 123 Robot will turn right.
 If the Eye Sensor does not detect a blue object, the 123 Robot will turn left.

 The 123 Robot can make decisions depending on if the Eye Sensor detects a bright or dark object.
-In this example, if the Eye Sensor detects a bright object, the 123 Robot will turn right.
+In the example shown in this animation, if the Eye Sensor detects a bright object, the 123 Robot will turn right.
 If the Eye Sensor does not detect a bright object, the 123 Robot will turn left.

 The 123 Robot can also report the hue color value of different objects.
 The Monitor Console can be used to see the hue value changing in real time, when the (Hue of) block is selected and dragged to the Monitor Console icon in the Workspace.